SeldonIO/alibi/doc/source/overview/high_level.md

 The main issue with the above is that there will be a large number of possible coalitions, $2^M$ to be precise.
 Hence instead of computing all of these we use a sampling process on the space of coalitions and then estimate the Shapley values by training a linear model.
-Because a coalition is a set of players/features that are or aren't playing/contributing we represent this as points in the space of binary codes $z' = \{z_0,...,z_m\}$ where $z_j = 0$ means that feature is present or not.
+Because a coalition is a set of players/features that are contributing to a prediction we represent this as points in the space of binary codes $z' = \{z_0,...,z_m\}$ where $z_j = 1$ means that the $j^th$ feature is present in the coalition while $z_j = 0$ means it is not.
 To obtain the dataset on which we train this model we first sample from this space of coalitions then compute the values of $f$ for each sample.
-We obtain weights for each sample using the Shapley
+We obtain weights for each sample using the Shapley Kernel:
-Kernel:

 $$
 \pi_{x}(z') = \frac{M - 1}{\frac{M}{|z'|}|z'|(M - |z'|)}